How to use Spot instances?

 - echo "DATA_USER='username'" >> /etc/profile

-Releasing SPOT instances resources
+Releasing spot instances resources

-Using SPOTs is related to the demand for lowering the costs.
+Using spots is related to the demand for lowering the costs.

 If you wish to release resources when the workload is done to minimize the costs even further, then you can consider the following: